AHChangDS/programming-assessment/README.md

 # Programming Assessment Readme
 This folder contains two files, one in Juptyer notebooks and one in R, that merges two datasets in the folder files, cleans and merges them.
-It includes needed files in a folder "files".
+It includes needed files "births.csv" and "score.csv" in a folder "files".
+It also contains a "requirements.txt" file which includes the dependneces for the python file.

 Please use Mac OS X or WSL.